 Before that, White notes, the go-to house for art films was the Ridgemont – not on the P-I’s movie page.
 It was on a major thoroughfare in a neighborhood about five miles north of downtown, and counted among its distinctions that it was the subject of a 1968 United States Supreme Court ruling that invalidated a Seattle film-censorship ordinance.
 Well, since the mid-1950s it had been showing foreign art films!
 During that period, recalled local historian Paul Dorpat, “since most of these were foreign films with subtitles, the Ridgemont was considered by some a ‘communist front’ and the lights of its marquee were at risk — pelted often with rocks, eggs, and even excrement.”

 Next it became a porn cinema, showing crap rather than suffering it, flung.
 Then in the late 70s to the late 80s its tone lifted with a return to mainstream cinema.

 Of course, these days switching cinemas from art to smut hardly seems likely to rekindle demand; perhaps the passing away of porn as a recourse for ailing theaters is part of what is now driving so many theaters into gloom and closure.

-The Ridgemont, which has opened in 1919 as Houghton’s 78th Theatre, closed in 1989, fell into disrepair while serving as a local theater company’s props and costumes workshop, and was demolished in 2001.
+The Ridgemont, which had opened in 1919 as Houghton’s 78th Theatre, closed in 1989, fell into disrepair while serving as a local theater company’s props and costumes workshop, and was demolished in 2001.

 You wonder what was within its walls.

-Leaving out “That’s Your Funeral” can perhaps only be explained by some squeamishness in film’s and the stage musical’s American producers.
-Had they cut the songs because they considered them too ghoulish for American tastes, however comical?
-It begins with the observation of the town beadle/charitable institution overseer, regarding Oliver:
+Leaving out “That’s Your Funeral” can perhaps only be explained by some squeamishness in American producers of films and the stage musicals.
+Had they cut the song because they considered them too ghoulish for American tastes, however comical?
+It begins with the observation of the town beadle/charitable-institution overseer, regarding Oliver:

 Following behind the funeral procession